noctisatrae/farseer/readme.md

 # 1. Make sure your plugin is included into the image
 COPY . .
-+ # RUN go build -buildmode=plugin -o ./compiled_handlers [your source code for the plugin]
++ # RUN go build -buildmode=plugin -o ./compiled_handlers/[plugin name].so [your source code for the plugin]
 # 2. Example for the postgresql plugin
-RUN go build -buildmode=plugin -o ./compiled_handlers postgresql/postgresql.go
+RUN go build -buildmode=plugin -o ./compiled_handlers/postgresql.so postgresql/postgresql.go
 # Then, build the hub itself
 RUN go build -v -o /usr/local/bin/app ./relay